apluslms/apluslms.github.io/events/2019-end-of-summer-in-aalto/index.md

 ## On course development with A+

-* The tester and exercises on the course Programming Y1 / Vilma Kahri, Jimmy Ihalainen & Joel Lahenius
+* The tester and exercises on the course Programming Y1 / Vilma Kahri, Jimmy Lumiaho & Joel Lahenius
 * Implementing a queueing system with websockets / Emma Honkamaa & Joonatan Partanen